 I vividly remember the moment that I walked out of the airport in Bangkok.
 The suffocating heat engulfed me in a way that I’d never experienced before in my life.

-It was the first time I’d travelled outside Europe, the first time I’d visited a temple, ridden a tuk-tuk, drank real coconut milk (straight from the coconut!), met people who were ‘travelling’ rather than just on holiday, and eaten some of the most delicious food I’ve ever tasted whilst sitting cross-legged around a tiny wooden table on a deserted sandy beach, surrounded by fairy lights and serenaded by the gentle sway of the waves.
+It was the first time I’d travelled outside Europe, the first time I’d visited a temple, ridden a tuk-tuk, drank real coconut water (straight from the coconut!), met people who were ‘travelling’ rather than just on holiday, and eaten some of the most delicious food I’ve ever tasted whilst sitting cross-legged around a tiny wooden table on a deserted sandy beach, surrounded by fairy lights and serenaded by the gentle sway of the waves.

 I honestly can’t remember what initially drew me to Thailand.
 I wish I could tell you that it was something profound; something intrepid.
 But I rather suspect that – along with thousands of other tourists – I was drawn to the country after watching Danny Boyle’s ‘The Beach’ (released in the year 2000) – a film adaptation of Alex Garland’s fantastic novel.

 I returned four years later, as part of a 6-month solo backpacking trip around Southeast Asia, using redundancy money from a long-term job in the telecommunications industry.
 Incidentally, this was when I started blogging the first time around.

 Unlike a lot of travellers, I flew into Bangkok and headed north (rather than south to the islands), spending a total of almost three months in the country.
 I’d paid for a multi-entry visa so that I had the freedom to come and go during my trip.

 Within those three months I fell head over heels in love with the country – with its people, its culture, the climate, the landscapes, and the food.
 Oh, the food.